Quick Facts About Used Cars With Multiple Owners

 There are several reasons why one-owner cars are considered the darlings of the used car world.
 This is why:

 - Level of care.
-If someone buys a new car and drives it for a decade, it’s likely that car received roughly the same level of care — and the same driving experience — throughout that time.
-With multiple owners, a car gets subjected to various levels of care and a wide range of driving styles, which could negatively affect its long-term dependability.
+If someone buys a new car and drives it for a decade, the car likely received roughly the same level of care — and the same driving experience — throughout that time.
+With multiple owners, a car is subjected to various levels of care and a wide range of driving styles, which could negatively affect its long-term dependability.

-- Knows the vehicle’s history.
+- Knowledge of vehicle history.
 Another reason one-owner cars are so sought-after is that the original owner, who purchased the car new, likely devoted fewer financial resources to maintenance and upkeep than, say, a sixth owner who buys the car when it’s 15 years old and costs $4,000.
-In other words, one owner probably knows the history of the vehicle better than if several drivers owned the vehicle.
+In other words, one owner probably knows the vehicle’s history better than if several drivers owned the car.

 Some Key Items You Can Expect to Find